To help you understand the financial aid process, procedures and documents, we have compiled a list of common financial aid terms.

 APR – Annual Percentage Rate: The total cost of a loan, including interest rate and fees, expressed as a percentage of the original borrowed amount paid out every year for the life of the loan.

-Alternative Loan: This is a loan that comes from a private institution, such as a bank, rather than the federal education loan program.
-Can also be called a private loan.
+Alternative Loan: A loan that comes from a private institution, such as a bank, rather than the federal education loan program.
+It can also be referred to as a private loan.

 Army College Fund: A program that provides educational benefits to Army enlistees in certain jobs who earn a minimum score on the Armed Forces Vocational Aptitude Battery.